mcandre/rez/README.md

 # ABOUT

-rez observes a few particular pain points of software development, including hidden bugs and vendor locking.

-In application code, these pain points are already managed with a variety of classic software techniques.
-For example, the C/C++ (native) programming languages illuminate many potential kinds of bugs and eliminate them at compile time.
-In terms of vendor locking, native documentation clarifies platform support.
-Native languages feature more predictable error handling semantics than shell scripts.
-And of course, compiled code runs faster than interpreted code.

-We want to bring this same rigor in applications, to build systems.
+rez allows developers to write build tasks in pure C/C++ code.
+This streamlines software builds.
 For example, common shell-outs to `rm` / `del`... become `std::filesystem::remove_all` in C++.
+You can drop many of these shell outs and gain faster, more reliable builds.

-rez is build tool agnostic: It simply wraps your traditional build tool of choice.
-For example, rez tasks can invoke direct compiler commands, or cmake/make/autotools/etc.
+rez is *build tool agnostic*. rez simply wraps your traditional build tool of choice.
+For example, rez tasks can invoke direct compiler commands like `gcc`, or invoke an underlying build tool like `cmake`, `make`, `./configure`, `msbuild`, etc.

 Generate and retire artifacts, like so many tears in the rain...